BLACK FRIDAY SALE ENDS MIDNIGHT! >

 Arrival information

 You should arrange your own flight into Jorge Chavez International Airport in Callao, Lima.
-The airport is around 45-minutes’ drive from your hotel, and the simplest way to get there is by taking a taxi.
-Just beyond the customs and immigration area, towards the exits, there is an official taxi stand where you can pay a fixed price for the taxi (approximately USD27).
-There are no set activities planned on your first day so you are free to arrive at any time.
+The airport is around 45-minutes’ drive from your starting accommodation, in the Miraflores district, and the simplest way to get there is by taking a taxi.
+Just beyond the customs and immigration area, towards the exits, there is an official taxi stand where you can pay a fixed price for the taxi.
+There are no included activities planned on your first day so you are free to arrive at any time.
+Please note: we can arrange a private transfer for you when you arrive.
+Please contact a travel advisor for more information.

 Accommodation & meals

-15 breakfasts, 4 lunches and 5 dinners are included on this trip.
+15 breakfasts, 4 lunches, and 5 dinners are included on this trip.
+Please let us know in advance if you have any dietary requirements.

 Minimum age & eligibility